 One of the questions I get asked is about the best destinations to travel in France this summer.
 Keeping this in mind, I wanted to give you a list of the places in France that make for a wonderful vacation spot.

 The headquarters of artists and fashion designers from all over the world makes for a wonderful tourist attraction too.
-One of my favourite places to be in is at the Notre Dame Cathedral, which is thriving despite the disaster that occurred about a year ago.
+One of my favourite places to be in is at the Notre Dame Cathedral, which is thriving despite the disaster that occurred recently.
 Of course, going to the Eiffel tower, and partaking food as you view its magnificence is something that you can’t afford to miss either.

 If you love art and culture, “The Louvre” contains some of the most extensively and carefully curated collections of historical artefacts and artworks in the world.
 However, my personal favourite tends to be the Musee d’Orsay, housed in an old railway station, the beautiful museum has beautiful artworks from the French masters.